 Use temporary access credentials provided by STS

-If your application needs to access OSS temporarily, you can use temporary access credentials provided by Security Token Service (STS), which consist of an AccessKey pair and an STS token.
+If your application needs to access OSS temporarily, you can use temporary access credentials provided by STS, which consist of an AccessKey pair and an STS token.
 Take note that this method requires you to manually maintain an STS token.
 This poses security risks and increases maintenance complexity.
-If you want to access OSS multiple times, you must manually refresh the STS token.
+If you want to prolong access after the existing STS token expires, you must manually refresh the STS token.

 You can obtain temporary access credentials by calling the AssumeRole API operation.
 For more information, see AssumeRole.